William-Owen/wo.dev/src/data/skills/Accessability.md

  - sort-site
 ---

-Accessibility is a a critical consideration web creating applications.
+Accessibility is a a critical consideration web creatingy applications.
 Not only do we want to make our applications accessible on a wide range of devices and input methods but we also want to ensure that people using a range of